Willem de Kooning: Early work

 De Kooning's paintings of the 1930s and early 1940s are abstract still-lifes characterised by geometric or biomorphic shapes and strong colours.
 They show the influence of his friends Davis, Gorky and Graham, but also of Arp, Joan Miró, Mondrian and Pablo Picasso.
 In the same years, De Kooning also painted a series of solitary male figures, either standing or seated, against undefined backgrounds; many of these are unfinished.

 Black-and-white abstracts

 By 1946, De Kooning had begun a series of black-and-white paintings, which he would continue into 1949.
-During this period he had his first one-man show at the Charles Egan Gallery in 1948 consisting largely of black-and-white works, although a few pieces have passages of bright color.
+During this period, he had his first one-man show at the Charles Egan Gallery in New York City in 1948, consisting largely of black-and-white works, although a few pieces have passages of bright color.
 De Kooning's black paintings are important to the history of abstract expressionism owing to their densely impacted forms, their mixed media, and their technique.